glitch-game-club/glitch-game-club/CONTRIBUTING.md

 Many thanks for your interest in contributing and please see below for ways you can contribute

-# Contributing to [Project]

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to [Project] :tada:!

 Restart your project vision here.
 Redundancy is your friend
 >[Project] is ...